-Cops: Teacher told a girl to kill herself and forced other kids to bully her
+Cops: Teacher told girl to kill herself, forced other kids to bully her

 A school board official, Anthony Stanberry told CNN affiliate KLFY is disturbed by the news and is promising swift action.

-"As a St. Landry Parish school board member, St Landry Parish is not going to tolerate it," Anthony Stanberry, an official, told CNN affiliate KLFY.
+"As a St. Landry Parish school board member, St. Landry Parish is not going to tolerate it," Anthony Stanberry, an official, told KLFY.

 Whatever actions needs to be taken care of to handle the situation is what we plan to do."